 - Corrupt Church: Eren notes that the Church of the Wall makes it difficult to get important reinforcements to the Walls.
 He's also aware of how the Wall is filled with Colossal Titans.

 - Crisis of Faith: Is deeply shaken by the reality of people suffering due to the Titan attacks.
 Probably didn't help his prayer were viscerally proven to be in vain as he was saying them.
 Not enough to make him reveal what he knows but enough to reveal that there is someone else with the authority to reveal the truth.

-- Even Evil Has Standards: He's a callous Jerkass as a bureaucrat who refuses to divulge vital information to the Survey Corps, may not actually share the beliefs he constantly preaches to people, and vies for Eren's execution despite the fact that his titan powers resulted in the first major victory for humankind in its entire history.
+- Even Evil Has Standards: He's a callous Jerkass as a bureaucrat who refuses to divulge vital information to the Survey Corps, and vies for Eren's execution despite the fact that his Titan powers resulted in the first major victory for humankind in its entire history.
 Yet he's clearly shaken when he sees the suffering that the people who have to escape the Titans go through, and he even attempts to help a child who's been separated from his family.

 - Exact Words: His oaths absolutely forbid him to give up any of the Wall Cult's secrets but saying that someone else knows them and doesn't have any such vows technically isn't included in that.